afoone/react-mosaic/README.md

 TODO:

+- Configure new component

+DONE:
 - Maintain state on new component with redux
-- Configure new component